Skip to Content

 Basic hydroponic growing methods include:

-• Water Culture: One of the most popular hydroponic growing methods; a medium holds the roots, the plant floats directly on the top of the water and nutrients, and a pump supplies oxygen into the water.
+• Water Culture: One of the most popular hydroponic growing methods.
+A medium holds the roots, the plant floats directly on top of the water and nutrients, and a pump supplies oxygen into the water.

-• Ebb and Flow: A hydro method where a pump and timer are used to flood the growing medium with water and nutrients and then drain back into the reservoir.
+• Ebb and Flow: A hydro method where a pump and timer flood the growing medium with water and nutrients that then drain back into the reservoir.

 • Drip Systems: Another of the most widely used types of hydroponic systems; a pump and timer connected to a tube or hose drip nutrients and water into the growing medium.